denismurphy/oxidation/README.md

-# 🦀 Oxidised Gear
+# 🦀 Oxidation

 Learning Rust!

 ## What's This All About?

-Oxidised Gear is a collection of code snippets and examples that I've created while learning rust programming language.
+Oxidation is a collection of code snippets and examples that I've created while learning rust programming language.

 Think of it as a place where I experiment, make mistakes, and gradually maybe more proficient with Rust and it idioms.

 ## 🎯 Project Goals

-1. Learning
+1. Learning Rust
 2. Experiment with Rust

 ## 🗂 What's Inside?